There’s never been a better time to become an independent Support Worker.

 How Do I Set My Hourly Rate?

 The best place to start for some guidance is the NDIS Pricing Arrangements and Price Limits, which will at least give you some maximums so you know the top tier of Support Worker rates.
+These rates are the ceiling limit for some Participants.

 From here, you can start considering your special skills, qualifications and offering.